tarwn/lessthandot-hugo/blogs/content/posts/2012-01-30-using-specflow-to.md

   <img src="http://www.tiernok.com/LTDBlog/SpecFlow/NunitAddItemDone.png" title="Pass test run for 'Add Item' scenario" /><br /> Pass test run for 'Add Item' scenario
 </div>

-The text output tab of Nunit still provides us with information at the step level, but more importantly we now have a “Pass”.
+The text output tab of Nunit still provides us with information at the step level, but more importantly we now have a "Pass".

 ## Wrapping Up